EnricoFiasche/rt2_assignment1/README.md

 sudo apt-get install gnome-terminal
 ```
 Before running the codes you need to open CoppeliaSim and the correct scene.
 You need two different terminal to run
 the scene.
-In the first one you have to source your ROS workspace and run roscore node:
+In the first one you have to source your ROS workspace (or sourcing directly ros.sh) and run roscore node:
 ```
 source path_your_ros_workspace/devel/setup.bash
 roscore